-Emma García is a Senior Researcher at the Learning Policy Institute.
+Emma García is a Research Manager at the Learning Policy Institute.
 Currently, she works with the Early Childhood Learning, Educator Quality, and Equitable Resources and Access teams.
 She has extensive research experience in the fields of economics of education, education policy, and quantitative methods.

 Among others, García has held research positions at the Economic Policy Institute, the Center for Benefit-Cost Studies of Education, the Campaign for Educational Equity, the National Center for the Study of Privatization in Education, and the Community College Research Center, and she has consulted with various national and international organizations, including the National Institute for Early Education Research, MDRC, the World Bank, and the Inter-American Development Bank.
 García also serves as an adjunct professor at Georgetown University’s McCourt School of Public Policy.
 She has published academic and policy studies on a range of issues, including production of education, educational equity, teacher labor markets, international comparative education, and cost-benefit analysis of education interventions.